-Owning a pocketknife is almost a rite of passage for many boys and especially so for Cub Scouts.
-Many of our boys can’t wait until they’re Bears so that they can earn their Whittling Chip which allows them to carry a pocketknife at pack campouts.
-However, they must have permission of their parent and den leader as well as proper adult supervision.
+Owning a pocketknife is almost a rite of passage for many kids and especially so for Cub Scouts.
+Many of our Scouts can’t wait until they’re Bears so that they can earn their Whittling Chip which allows them to carry a pocketknife at pack campouts.
+However, they must have the permission of their parent and den leader as well as proper adult supervision.

 Bear Adventure: Bear Claws 1.
 Learn about three common designs of pocketknives.

 There are three common pocketknife designs: the pen knife, the jack knife

 The pen knife has hinges and blades on both ends of the knife.
 Often, they will have two or three blades at each end.
 They are also smaller than the other two types.